stevenayers/netkat/README.md

 |**Check Name**|**Description**|**Done**|
 |:-----:|:-----:|:-----:|
-CheckKubernetesRouteFromHost| Takes the host:port info and matches it to ingress or/then service then pod. | x CheckKubernetesRouteFromPod| Takes pod:port and maps backwards to a hostname then checks the host configuration. | CheckKubernetesRouteFromInternalHost| Takes the host:port info and matches it to ingress or/then service then pod but for intra-cluster situations. |
+CheckKubernetesRouteFromHost| Takes the host:port info and matches it to ingress or/then service then pod. | x CheckStatusPod|  Checks pod status is running| x CheckListeningPod|  Portforwards directly to pod and checks connection| x CheckKubernetesRouteFromPod| Takes pod:port and maps backwards to a hostname then checks the host configuration. | x CheckKubernetesRouteFromInternalHost| Takes the host:port info and matches it to ingress or/then service then pod but for intra-cluster situations. |
-CheckKubernetesRoutePodToPod|  Takes pod:port and maps to pod:port| CheckStatusPod|  Checks pod status is running|x CheckStatusIngressController| Checks nginx-ingress is healthy.| CheckStatusKubeDns|  Checks kube-dns is healthy.| CheckListeningPod|  Portforwards directly to pod and checks connection|x CheckListeningService|  Portforwards to service and checks connection| CheckSourceRangesIngress|  Checks any source range annotations on ingress against originating IP| CheckSourceRangesService|  Checks any source range annotations on service against originating IP| CheckInboundRulesLBGCP|  Checks originating IP against inbound rules for Load Balancer| CheckInboundRulesLBAzure|  Checks originating IP against inbound rules for Load Balancer| CheckInboundRulesLBAWS|  Checks originating IP against inbound rules for Load Balancer| CheckDnsOwnershipGCP| |
+CheckKubernetesRoutePodToPod| Takes pod:port and maps to pod:port| CheckStatusNginxIngress| Checks nginx-ingress is healthy.| CheckStatusTraefikIngress| Checks traefik ingress is healthy.| CheckStatusKubeDns| Checks kube-dns is healthy.| CheckSourceRangesIngress| Checks any source range annotations on ingress against originating IP. | CheckSourceRangesService| Checks any source range annotations on service against originating IP. | CheckInboundRulesLB| Checks originating IP against inbound rules for Load Balancer. | CheckInboundRulesLBAzure|  hecks originating IP against inbound rules for Load Balancer. | CheckInboundRulesLBAWS| Checks originating IP against inbound rules for Load Balancer. | CheckDnsOwnershipGCP| |
 CheckDnsOWnershipAzure| |
 CheckDnsOwnershipAWS| |